avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 Most of the methods described above are `public`, with the exception of `initiateValidatorRegistration` and `initiateValidatorWeightUpdate`, which are `internal`.
 This is to account for different semantics of initiating validator set changes, such as a PoA model requiring a specific sender, or a PoS model transferring funds to be locked as stake.
 Rather than broaden the definitions of these functions to cover all use cases, we leave it to the implementer to define a suitable external interface and call the appropriate `ACP99Manager` function internally.
 This is also why this ACP specifies an `abstract contract` rather than an `interface`.

-#### Returning Active Validations
+#### Returning Active Validators

-While `ACP99Manager` does provide a way to fetch a `Validation` based on its `validationID`, it does not include a method to return all active validations.
-This is because a `mapping` is a reasonable way to store active validations internally, and Solidity `mapping`s are not iterable.
+While `ACP99Manager` does provide a way to fetch a `Validator` based on its `validationID`, it does not include a method to return all active validators.
+This is because a `mapping` is a reasonable way to store active validators internally, and Solidity `mapping`s are not iterable.
 This can be worked around by storing additional indexing metadata in the contract, but not all applications may wish to incur that added complexity.

 #### About `DisableL1ValidatorTx`

-This transaction allows the `DisableOwner` of a validator to disable it directly from the P-Chain to claim the unspent `Balance` linked to the validation of a failed L1.
+This transaction allows the `DisableOwner` of a validator to disable it directly from the P-Chain to claim the unspent `Balance` linked to the validator of a failed L1.
 Therefore it is not meant to be called in the `Manager` contract.

 ## Backwards Compatibility